 Experience Certificate:

-• Used for comprehensive purposes like visa applications, education, or detailed employment verification.
+- Used for comprehensive purposes like visa applications and higher education.

 Experience Letter: